Walter Devereux (1411–1459)

 Sir Walter Devereux (1411 – 22 April 1459) of Bodenham and Weobley was a loyal supporter of Richard of York, 3rd Duke of York during the Wars of the Roses.
 He was Lord Chancellor of Ireland from 1449 to 1451.

 Family

 Walter Devereux was born in 1411 in Bodenham, Herefordshire to a senior Walter Devereux and his wife Elizabeth Bromwich, daughter of the Lord Justice of Ireland, Thomas Bromwich.
+By his grandmother, Agnes Crophull, he was a nephew of Sir Thomas Parr (d.1464), great-grandfather of Catherine Parr, queen consort to King Henry VIII.

 Walter Devereux married Elizabeth Merbury in 1427.
 She was a daughter of Sir John Merbury, Chief Justice of South Wales and his wife Alice Pembridge.
 They had the following children: